nesi/hpc_training/_lessons/004-programming-environment.md

 #### Optimisation options

-The following are a few options that can potentially improve the speed of your executable:
+Following are a few options that can potentially improve the speed of your executable:

  * PrgEnv-gnu: ```-O3 -ffast-math -funroll-loops```
  * PrgEnv-cray: ```-O3 -hfp3```